wnfs-wg/spec/spec/public-wnfs.md

 ## Metadata

-Metadata in WNFS is a CBOR record with arbitrary keys and values.
+The metadata field MUST be a CBOR map.
+It is in userland, and contains arbitrary keys and values.

 ```ts
 type Metadata = CBOR<Record<string, DagCbor>>